NSF Grantees Must Comply With The PAPPG

 The Reps and Certs that you sign can be used against you.
 Here’s how:

-- Your Phase II SBIR NSF funding award will say that it’s a fixed price award.
-This may lead you to believe that you no longer need to maintain a FAR Part 31 accounting system.
-This would be a huge mistake – given that you certified that you maintain a FAR Part 31 system before you received the Phase II!
+4. Your Phase II SBIR NSF funding award will say that it’s a fixed price award.
+Again, this may lead you to believe that you no longer need to maintain a FAR Part 31 accounting system.
+This would be a huge mistake – given that you certified that you maintain a FAR Part 31 system before you received the Phase II in your representations to the Agency!

 Beware the NSF IG’s Interpretation of The False Claims Act!